 We happily finished our surprises for the day in Mrs. Kaddatz' North Cedar music class.
 She'll be keeping their brains and bodies engaged as they speak and play poems on their new Say and Play frame drums.
 Be sure to invite your friends to their music concerts and watch them perform 'Peter Peter Pumpkin Eater' and 'Criss Cross Applesauce".
 Congratulations to Katie Kaddatz!

 Remember to check back next week, we still have 9 more surprise Excellence Grant visits!

+Look who we surprised this morning!
 Congratulations to Mr. Jennings!
 We dropped in on Ethan Jenning's PE class this morning and surprised him with this fall's first Excellence Grant.
 He'll be using the award to purchase a rowing machine for Peet Jr. High's fitness room, where the students and staff can "Row to Fitness."

 We'll be making 12 more surprise visits in our schools over the next two weeks, be sure to check back in to learn who receives the next award.

 Our students are reaping the benefits from the extraordinary partnerships we have with our generous donors.

 Our Foundation's goal is solely to provide support for our district, where all students can thrive and achieve academic excellence.
 All of our efforts are directed toward connecting our students with our communities, as we collectively support their learning experiences.

 Thank you for helping us support these experiences, and our District teachers and staff, as they lead each and 'every student, every day'!